Eclipseramiss/BHPAI/README.md

 # Current Limitations

-BHPAI is a static analysis framework and therefore has inherent limitations.
+BHPAI is primarily a static analysis framework augmented with a user-mode dynamic sandbox, and therefore has inherent limitations.

 It may be affected by:

-* Advanced packing
+* Advanced packing / custom protectors
-* Custom executable protectors
 * Runtime decryption
 * Fileless malware
 * Dynamic API resolution
 * Heavy obfuscation
 * Polymorphic and metamorphic malware
-* Samples requiring runtime behavior for detection
+* Samples that require prolonged runtime interaction
+* Direct syscalls that bypass user-mode hooks
+* Kernel-mode rootkits

 Static features can also produce false positives for legitimate software that is: